-- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - o If they do not wish to do so, the Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a formal complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to identify their wishes, assesses the request, and implements accordingly.
-No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later, if desired. - If an informal resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for informal resolution, which informal mechanism may serve the situation best or is available and may seek to determine if the Respondent is also willing to engage in informal resolution. - If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX: - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate concern, based on the nature of the complaint. - If it does not, the Title IX Coordinator determines that Title IX does not apply (and will "dismiss" that aspect of the complaint, if any), assesses which policies may apply Please note that dismissing a complaint under Title IX is solely a procedural requirement under Title IX and does not limit the Recipient's authority to address a complaint with an appropriate process and remedies.
+- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a complaint requests that Alvernia University initiate an investigation into the allegation, and will assist the person impacted to make a complaint and request an investigation, if desired. - If they do not wish to do so, the Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure the Complaint is recorded by Alvernia University. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to identify their wishes, assesses the request, and implements accordingly.
+No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later, if desired. - If an informal resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for informal resolution, which informal mechanism may serve the situation best or is available and may seek to determine if the Respondent is also willing to engage in informal resolution. - If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX: - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate concern, based on the nature of the complaint. - If it does not, the Title IX Coordinator determines that Title IX does not apply (and will "dismiss" that aspect of the complaint, if any), assesses which policies may apply.
+Please note that dismissing a complaint under Title IX is solely a procedural requirement under Title IX and does not limit the Recipient's authority to address a complaint with an appropriate process and remedies.